ashishk1331/Sakura-Astro/src/pages/posts/go-over-rust.md

    It also ensures that you're more focused on building things rather than choosing best tool for the work.

 These three reasons were enough for me to save myself from the brutality of Rust and write simpler code.
+That said, both programming languages offer excellent dependency management solutions and first-class support from their communities.

+Picking either of them without any prior biases would be super easy for newcomers.
+And if you're not overthinking it, just choose one and let it grow on you!

+_Keep it PG._

 ---

+## Data Structures

 As a CS undergraduate, I also solve coding problems in the language to understand the inner workings of it better.
 Like implementing a tree data structure in it.
 Let’s take a look at how both languages implement the same structure.